mikeyang01/nd013-c2-fusion-starter/README.md

 exec_tracking = []
 exec_visualization = []
 ```
-The goal of this task is to perform the first step in creating a birds-eye view (BEV) perspective of the lidar point-cloud.
+The goal of this task is to perform the first step in creating a birds-eye view (BEV) perspective of the lidar point-cloud. <br/>

-Result:
+Result:<br/>
 <img src="img/visualization into BEV map coordinates.jpg"/>
 The 2nd task for step2 is to Compute intensity layer of the BEV map (ID_S2_EX2)
 In file loop_over_dataset.py, I set the attributes for code execution in the following way: